 List-based retargeting is used when you already have contact information in your database.
 It could be a list of people with whom you’ve previously corresponded, a list of people who filled out a form on your website, etc.

-You can upload this list to a retargeting campaign like FaceBook or LinkedIn, and the platform will display your ads to the users whose information matches what you uploaded.
+You can upload your retargeting list to a retargeting campaign like FaceBook or LinkedIn, and the platform will display your ads to the users whose information matches what you uploaded.
 This creates very targeted ads, shown only to those you want to reach.

 To make this type of retargeting most effective, you’ll need a rather large list of contacts.
 The reason for this is because people often use a different email address for their social media accounts than they do for their contact information.
 The more people you have on your list, the more people you’ll be able to reach.